stephenjkaplan/stephenjkaplan.github.io/_posts/2020-07-06-how-i-got-here.md

 challenging learning experience.
 I applied to an even smaller startup in the Bay, mostly motivated by a higher salary listed on [AngelList](https://angel.co/){:target="_blank"}.

 I got the job but was let go within 6 months of working there.
-In a nutshell, the management style wasn't working for me, being 1 of 2 engineers wasn't working for me.
+The management style wasn't working for me, being 1 of 2 engineers wasn't working for me, and I suppose it wasn't working for them either.
 It was a soul crushing moment so early in my career.
 Why had I strayed so far from my major?
 Why was I pretending to be a software engineer?

 It's impossible to predict the outcome of every decision in life, but here's my advice to those in the infancy of